-Coronavirus (Covid-19) and Other Respiratory Infections
+Coronavirus (Covid-19) /Other Respiratory Infections

-While there is no longer a requirement for employers to explicitly consider COVID-19 in their statutory health and safety risk assessments, it is important that the College continues to comply with legal obligations relating to health, safety and welfare.
+While there is no longer a requirement for employers to explicitly consider COVID-19 in their statutory health and safety risk assessments, it is important that the school continues to comply with legal obligations relating to health, safety and welfare.

-The College aims to follow the most up to date Government Guidance and will consider how best to support and enable employees and students to follow this guidance as far as possible.
+The school aims to follow the most up to date Government Guidance and will consider how best to support and enable employees and students to follow this guidance as far as possible.

-We ask that all employees, students, contractors and visitors observe the following key behaviours:
+We ask that all Employees, Students, Contractors and Visitors observe the following key behaviours:

-- Fresh Air: provide an adequate supply of fresh air (ventilation natural, mechanical or both) in enclosed areas of the College; - Handwashing: wash hands regularly or where this is not practical, use hand sanitiser; - Maintain a clean workspace: using cleaning products provided, soap and hot water, and/or sanitiser; - Limit close contact: where employees, students, contractors and visitors have symptoms of a respiratory infection, such as COVID-19, and have a high temperature or do not feel well enough to go to work or carry out normal activities, the College encourages them to try to stay at home and avoid contact with other people, until they no longer have a high temperature (if you had one) or until they no longer feel unwell.
+- Fresh Air provide an adequate supply of fresh air (ventilation natural, mechanical or both) in enclosed areas of the school. - Handwashing wash your hands regularly or where this is not practical, use hand sanitiser. - Maintain a clean workspace use of cleaning products, soap and hot water, and/or sanitiser. - Limit close contact where Employees, Students, Contractors and Visitors have symptoms of a respiratory infection, such as COVID-19, and have a high temperature or do not feel well enough to go to work or carry out normal activities, The School encourages you to try to stay at home and avoid contact with other people, until you no longer have a high temperature (if you had one) or until you no longer feel unwell.